mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mendix-chat.md

 ## 1 Introduction

 {{% alert color="warning"%}}
-Currently, the availability of MendixChat is limited to Europe.
+Currently, the availability of MendixChat is limited to Europe and APAC.
 It will be available worldwide by January 12, 2024.
 {{% /alert %}}

 {{% alert color="info"%}}